|Ewa Smorawska-Sabanty, Marek L. Kowalski|

 Introduction.
-Patients with generalized reactions to a hymenoptera sting require special medical attention due to the high-severity of reactions and the risk of death.
+Patients with generalised reactions to hymenoptera stings require a complex allergological diagnosis due to the risk of another reaction, and the possibility of an effective immunotherapy.